 He told her - if you look for meaning in life, don't look for it in religions; don't go from one cult to another or from one Guru to the next.

 For a real seeker, He told her, the Bible itself gives guidelines when it says ' Kingdom of God is within you.'
 I reminded her of Christ's teaching about the love that we have for each other.
 That is where you can find the meaning of life.

 Loving each and every creation of the God is absolute and real.
 'Isavasyam idam sarvam' Isam (the God) is present (inhabits) here everywhere - nothing exists separate from the God, because God is present everywhere.
 Respect every living being and non-living things as God.
 That's what Hinduism teaches you.

 Hinduism is referred to as Sanathana Dharma, the eternal faith.
 It is based on the practice of Dharma, the code of life.
 The most important aspect of Hinduism is being truthful to oneself.
 Hinduism has no monopoly on ideas.
 It is open to all.
 Hindus believe in one God (not a personal one) expressed in different forms.
 For them, God is timeless and formless entity.

 Ancestors of today's Hindus believe in eternal truths and cosmic laws and these truths are opened to anyone who seeks them.
 But there is a section of Hindus who are either superstitious or turned fanatic to make this an organized religion like others.
 The British coin the word 'Hindu' and considered it as a religion.

-A man/ woman who change 's his/her birth religion to another religion is a fake and does not value his/her morals, culture and values in life.
-Hinduism was the first religion originated.
-Be proud of your religion and be proud of who you are.
+A man/woman who changes his/her birth religion to another religion is a fake and does not value his/her morals, culture and values in life.

 Post a Comment